huynguy-db/arcion-docs/content/docs/targets/target-setup/Oracle.md

   export LD_LIBRARY_PATH="$ORACLE_HOME":$LD_LIBRARY_PATH
   export PATH="$ORACLE_HOME:$PATH"
   ```
-### Create directory object in Source and Target Oracle
+### Create directory object in Source and target Oracle
 Replicant uses the [external directory feature of Oracle](https://docs.oracle.com/cd/B19306_01/server.102/b14215/et_concepts.htm) for efficient loading of data into Target Oracle.
 So you need to create a directory shared between Replicant host and Oracle host (both Source and Target) with `READ` and `WRITE` access.
 To do so, follow the steps below:

 - Launch Oracle SQL Plus from the terminal.